typestack/class-transformer/README.md

 ## What is class-transformer[⬆](#table-of-contents)

-In JavaScript there are two types of objects:
+In JavaScript, there are two types of objects:

 - plain (literal) objects
 - class (constructor) objects